virtualize/DoctrineEncryptBundle/README.md

 [![Total downloads](https://poser.pugx.org/michaeldegroot/doctrine-encrypt-bundle/downloads)](https://packagist.org/packages/michaeldegroot/doctrine-encrypt-bundle)
 [![Downloads this month](https://poser.pugx.org/michaeldegroot/doctrine-encrypt-bundle/d/monthly)](https://packagist.org/packages/michaeldegroot/doctrine-encrypt-bundle)

+### Introduction

-This is an fork from the original bundle created by ambta which can be found here:
+This is a fork from the original bundle created by ambta which can be found here:
 [ambta/DoctrineEncryptBundle](https://github.com/ambta/DoctrineEncryptBundle)

 This bundle has updated security by not rolling it's own encryption and using verified standardized library's from the field.

-ambta/DoctrineEncryptBundle is **not** secured, It uses old crypto functions and programming mistakes like supplying a IV in ECB mode (which does nothing)

 ### Using [Halite](https://github.com/paragonie/halite)